oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 ## Key Implementation Details

-### Configuring a Pipe to Implement a Streaming Interface
+### Configuring a Pipe to Implement a Streaming Data Interface

 Each individual pipe is a function scope class declaration of the templated `pipe` class.
 - The first template parameter is a user-defined type that differentiates this particular pipe from the others and provides a name for the interface in the  RTL.
 - The second template parameter defines the datatype of elements carried by the interface.
+> :warning: There is currently a known issue with using struct types whose first field is 8-bits wide, and hence also data types which are themselves 8-bits wide (e.g., `unsigned char`).
+For the time being, please use a wider datatype where applicable (e.g., 16-bits).
 - The third template parameter allows you to optionally specify a non-negative integer representing the capacity of the buffer on the input.
 This can help avoid some amount of bubbles in the pipeline in case the component itself stalls.
-- The fourth template parameter uses the oneAPI properties class to allow users to optionally define additional semantic properties for a pipe. **The `protocol` property is what will allow us to configure a pipe to implement a streaming interface.** A list of those properties relevant to this sample is given in Table 1 (please note that this table is *not* complete; see the [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/current/host-pipe-declaration.html) for more information on how to use pipes in other applications).
+- The fourth template parameter uses the oneAPI properties class to allow users to optionally define additional semantic properties for a pipe. **The `protocol` property is what will allow us to configure a pipe to implement a streaming data interface.** A list of those properties relevant to this sample is given in Table 1 (please note that this table is *not* complete; see the [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/current/host-pipe-declaration.html) for more information on how to use pipes in other applications).

 #### Table 1.
-Properties used to Configure a Pipe to Implement a Streaming Interface
+Properties used to Configure a Pipe to Implement a Streaming Data Interface

 | Property | Valid Values | Default Value |
 | ---------| ------------ | ------------- |